Leopard Gecko Morphs & Genetics

 Fig. 1.
 Topaz - White and Yellow Tremper Albino Bandit from RS lineage and our DB project.

 Fig. 2.
-Cashew - Dark Bold Striped Tremper Albino Bandit
+Cashew - Dark Striped Tremper Albino Bandit

 Polygenic Traits, Morphs, & Lines

 A polygenic trait does not have a single mode of inheritance, rather many different combinations of genes contribute to the overall look of the morph.
-A morph describes a phenotype that can be one gene or polygenic, and a line is phenotypically unique geckos of a morphotype that has been worked on by a breeder and refined over time and many generations (aka linebred).
+A morph describes a phenotype (how the gecko looks visually) that can be just one gene or polygenic, and a line is a group of phenotypically unique geckos of that has been worked on by a breeder and refined over time and many generations.
 I.e. Tangelo is a line of Tremper albinos (see Recessive Traits below).
+See Introduction to genetics (wiki page) for more info on the basic principles of heredity.

-Banded, striped, reverse stripe, & aberrant are all polygenic traits that are independent of color, and describe how the markings and pattern are expressed along a leopard gecko’s body.
+Banded, striped, reverse stripe, & aberrant are all polygenic traits that describe how the markings and pattern are expressed along a leopard gecko’s head, body, and tail.
 A banded leo (Fig. 1.
-Topaz) has bands that run across its body and is the most common wild type pattern seen.
+Topaz) has bands that run across its body and is one of the most common wild type patterns seen.
 A striped leo (Fig. 2.
-Cashew) has bold stripes running down along a gecko’s sides, while a revers stripe leo (Fig. 3.
+Cashew) has bold stripes running down along a gecko’s sides, while a reverse stripe leo (Fig. 3.
 Maya) has a stripe (or pair of stripes) running down a gecko’s dorsal/back.

 Bold is a polygenic trait where markings are much darker than on a normal leo (Fig. 6.
 Teddy).